NateEag/how-i-code/content/index.rst

 I write them for several reasons:

-* They may be useful to others.
+* It may be useful to others.

-* Writing helps me think through the process of building software.
+* It helps me understand the process of building software.

+* It helps me understand mistakes I have made and how to avoid them in future.

-* They help me remember lessons I have learned.
+* It helps me remember lessons I have learned.

-* They document what tools I use and how I use them.
+* It helps document the tools I use and how I use them.

 * I must obey the inscrutable exhortations of my soul.